cgrindel/rules_spm/doc/build_rules.md

 spm_system_library(<a href="#spm_system_library-name">name</a>, <a href="#spm_system_library-packages">packages</a>, <a href="#spm_system_library-deps">deps</a>, <a href="#spm_system_library-visibility">visibility</a>)
 </pre>

-Exposes a system library module as defined in a dependent Swift package.
+Exposes a system library module as defined in a Swift package.

 **PARAMETERS**